Lionsberg/old-lionsberg-wiki/Lionsberg Community Information/Groups/Game Design/Game Design.md

 Our education system, with its origins in training soldiers and clerks, has mostly failed to teach us to think, collaborate, empathize, or communicate.
 This is a rather large opportunity for us tt

 ### Relationships
+Everyone we meet, chat with, work with, has as its context the relationship.
+The qualities that enhance that relationship enhance the meetings, chats and work.
+The game ought to help people get the most out of every encounter, providing training, fun and healing.

 ### Collaboration
+When we are not working alone, how we think, talk, listen bestows a lot onto what gets accomplished.
+The game ought to help us ask the right questions, follow rule omega, communicate non-violently, mostly pull in the same direction.
+Competition need not always prevail over collaboration.

 ### Real World Problems
+How wonderful to let us sink our teeth into real world problems.
+Quests offer a fun way to take one on.
+What if we invent wonderful, amazing solutions?
+Would we want to keep a short list of unsolved problems?
+Like, how do we change the education or the political system for something that nurtures more of us to thrive?
+How do we shift our ego from I to we?